Satellite map of Africa

 Location of Africa on the world map

 Africa is highly biodiverse; it is the continent with the largest number of megafauna species, as it was least affected by the extinction of the Pleistocene megafauna.
-However, Africa also is heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity and pollution.
+However, Africa also is heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity, and pollution.
 These entrenched environmental concerns are expected to worsen as climate change impacts Africa.
 The UN Intergovernmental Panel on Climate Change has identified Africa as the continent most vulnerable to climate change.

-The history of Africa is long, complex, and has often been under-appreciated by the global historical community.
-Africa, particularly Eastern Africa, is widely accepted as the place of origin of humans and the Hominidae clade (great apes).
-The earliest hominids and their ancestors have been dated to around 7 million years ago, including Sahelanthropus tchadensis, Australopithecus africanus, A. afarensis, Homo erectus, H. habilis and H. ergaster—the earliest Homo sapiens (modern human) remains, found in Ethiopia, South Africa, and Morocco, date to circa 233,000, 259,000, and 300,000 years ago, respectively, and Homo sapiens is believed to have originated in Africa around 350,000–260,000 years ago.
+The history of Africa is long, complex, and varied, and has often been under-appreciated by the global historical community.
+Africa, particularly Eastern Africa, is widely accepted to be the place of origin of humans and the Hominidae clade, also known as the great apes.
+The earliest hominids and their ancestors have been dated to around 7 million years ago, including Sahelanthropus, Australopithecus africanus, A. afarensis, Homo erectus, H. habilis and H. ergaster, the earliest Homo sapiens (modern human) remains, found in Ethiopia, South Africa, and Morocco, date to circa 233,000, 259,000, and 300,000 years ago, respectively, and Homo sapiens is believed to have originated in Africa around 350,000–260,000 years ago.
 Africa is also considered by anthropologists to be the most genetically diverse continent as a result of being the longest inhabited.
 (Full article...)

 For a topic outline, see Outline of Africa.